Course Publishing block (publishflow)

 - The Training Instance concept: More commonly assignable to a "standard Moodle" concept, but being able to be fed with course volumes got from a Course Catalog.
 The Training Instances are targets for course deployment.

-Each of this general Moodle site role in the publishing network can be quickly setup by a site level preference of the Publishflow bloc.
+Each of this general Moodle site role in the publishing network can be quickly setup by a site level preference of the Publishflow block.
 (See Global Settings)

 Assembling these three concepts may allow to constitute complex Moodle based architectures answering a publishing metaphoric model.